karyasuta/karyasuta-site/content/home/posts.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 40

-title: Recent Posts
+title: Posts
-subtitle:
+subtitle: "This section contains articles on random topics."

 content:
   # Filter on criteria